Typical Germans – more like Typical Alex Ferguson

 For Ferguson to then slag off anyone for influencing a referee was astounding.
 When talking about surrounding referees, the names Rio Ferdinand, Ryan Giggs, Darren Fletcher and John O’Shea all immeadiately spring to mind.

 These are the current exponents of a tactic that must be actively encouraged inside Old Trafford.
-If it isn’t, then there is a hell of a lot of ill discipline at Ferguson’s club, as his teams have been doing it for over 20 years now.
+If it isn’t, then there is a hell of a lot of ill discipline at Ferguson’s club.
+His teams have been doing this for over 20 years now.

 I tend to agree with the 11 players remark, although we will never know.
 But if you look at the bigger picture, United gifted three of the four Munich goals with bad errors.
 Robben’s goal was a magnificent strike, but there was no one marking him either.